theimowski/master-thesis/docs/section-application.md

 The guide through the code covered a significant amount of cross-cutting concerns of web development.
 Every single concept extended the WebPart idea, which allowed to match all the building blocks into one consistent whole, in a natural for FP manner.

-Throughout the research, comparisons were made with ASP.NET MVC framework, which comes from object-oriented world.
+Throughout the research, comparisons were made with ASP.NET MVC framework, which comes from OOP world.
 One interesting finding was that ASP.NET MVC, despite being much larger and offering much more features than Suave, does not guarantee such type-safety as the latter.
 F# plus Suave combination, and any statically typed functional language in general, prevent a huge amount of issues yet in compile time.
 Such behavior could cause frustration for a new-comer to functional world, but is an enormous time saver for more experienced programmer, who is familiar with functional techniques and compiler requirements.